 There are just not enough ways to enjoy the loveliness of avocados.
 This avocado smoothie recipe is deliciously creamy and tasty, with flavors of almond milk, orange juice, mango, banana, and vanilla Greek yogurt.

-Smoothies are a great way to start your day or to pack a ton of nutrients into one meal.
+Smoothies are a great way to start your day with healthy fats or to pack a ton of nutrients into one meal.
 This avocado banana smoothie makes two 6 ounce servings.

 This post contains affiliate links.